cubexelldocs/cubexelldocs.github.io/CONTRIBUTING.md

 ## Getting Started

 1. Fork the repository
-2. Clone your fork:
+2. Now, on the Raspberry pi, Clone your fork:

    ```bash
    git clone https://github.com/YOUR_USERNAME/cubesolverCampFull.git
    ```
-3. Navigate into the project:
+3. Navigate into the project in terminal on the Raspberry pi:

    ```bash
    cd cubesolverCampFull